ISAR presents the following awards and opportunities as listed below.

 2021 David Durantel

 2003 Johan Neyts

 2001 Chris McGuigan

 Gilead has established sponsorship for the annual Antonín Holý Memorial Award by committing annual funding of $7,500 to the International Society for Antiviral Research (ISAR).
 The nominee must be a senior scientist of international stature who has made innovative contributions that have had a major impact on antiviral drug discovery and/or development who has demonstrated career-long scientific prominence in medicinal chemistry evidenced by funded research, corporate and/or academic leadership, patents, publications, and presentations.
 The nominee must have demonstrated service to the field of medicinal chemistry and antiviral research through participation in study sections, membership in editorial boards, and leadership in professional societies.
 The award will be conferred at the time of the lecture at the annual conference of the Society.
-The funds will be used for minimal administrative fees, travel and per diem for the awardee, and the award will be in the amount of $5,000 (the award will be constant, expenses for travel and per diem will vary depending on where the awardee is coming from).
+The funds will be used for minimal administrative fees, travel for the awardee, and the award will be in the amount of $5,000 (the award will be constant, expenses for travel up to $2,500 will vary depending on where the awardee is coming from).